afni/afni/doc/afni_sphinx/background_install/install_instructs/substep_update.rst

 questions/comments/etc.)

 .. note:: The record of changes (new options, new programs, bug fixes,
-          et al.) is maintained for all the see in the online `AFNI History
+          et al.) is maintained for all to see in the online `AFNI History
           <https://afni.nimh.nih.gov/pub/dist/doc/misc/history/index.html>`_.